Is uTorrent Safe? How To Download With uTorrent Anonymously and Safely (2026 Guide)

 • uTorrent includes bloatware and bundleware.
 In other words, it tries to sneak some other programs past you during installation.
 That’s not a huge problem, unless we’re talking about malicious programs.

-• Occasionally, a new version of uTorrent releases with a vulnerability.
+• Occasionally, a new version of uTorrent is released with a vulnerability.
 Hackers can exploit these and attack you.

-• uTorrent comes with adware and potentially unwanted programs (PUP), which could slow down your device.
-That’s why antivirus software usually flags it as a malicious program.
+• uTorrent comes with adware and potentially unwanted programs (PUPs), which could slow down your device.
+That’s why antivirus software usually flags it as malicious.

 • uTorrent also has a ton of malicious copycats.
 So, make sure to download it from the official website.